What is art?

-Art was his hands moving up my body, grabbing my oranges.
+Art was his hands moving up my body, grabbing my breasts.
 It was his tongue licking my ears and sliding down my spine.

-Art was the blood beneath my skin rushing here and there as I felt him inside me, his thrust so hard that my fingers curled around his neck not wanting to let go.
-It was the tears that streamed down my face as we cuddled each other, our eyes saying the things our mouths could not say.
+Art was the blood beneath my skin rushing here and there as I felt him inside me, his thrust so hard, yet gentle that my fingers curled around his neck not wanting to let go.
+It was the tears that streamed down my face as we cuddled each other, our eyes saying the things our lips could not say.

 Art was the next morning, us sitting naked on the floor, my back resting on his chest, his chin and warm breaths on my neck as he placed an empty note between our widened legs and wrote another story about us.

-Art was me knowing the power of my body, the power of a woman.
+Art was me knowing the beauty of my body, the power of a woman.

 Art is me.